yoyotv/Identify-singer-from-songs/README.md

 4. The features (e.g. mel) extract from different library led us to a different accuracy.
 The mel features extracted by sppechpy only reach about 32 %, but if we use librosa to extaract mel, the accuracy can reach 39.2%.

 5. We merge the mel and log-energy feature by concatenate them as one input.
 But the accuracy only increase about 2%.

+## Deploy

+1. We first seperate the songs into 25 frames just like the process that we did in training part.
+We feed the 25 frames into the model and get 25 results.
+Which singer has the most highest classification number will be our final determine.

+2. We download other 3 songs from the internet, but the classify result is quiet embarrassing.
+Only one result is correct.